IbHansen/modelflow/frbus/readme.md

 # Files related to FRB/US

-The content is based on infromation from this site:
+The content is based on information from this site:
 (https://www.federalreserve.gov/econres/us-models-package.htm)

+Work in progress